ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 *Note summary input information is represented using round brackets, examples: (+33.6kWh) or (11.2kWh) or (4.1km/kWh), because the other information is probably more accurate*

-For sheetupdate configure once gspread and a specific Google Spreadsheet:
+For sheetupdate configure once gspread and a specific Google Sheet:
 - [See configuration of gspread here](#configuration-of-gspread-for-python-summarypy-sheetupdate-and-python-dailystatspy-sheetupdate)
-- In Google Spreadsheet, create an empty Google Spreadsheet with the name: monitor.dailystats or monitor.dailystats.VIN (latter if if vin=VIN is given as parameter).
-If you want nice diagrams, you can copy this [example Google spreadsheet](https://docs.google.com/spreadsheets/d/1WwdosLQ0ViTHct_kBSNddnd-H3IUc604_Tz-0dgYI9A/edit?usp=sharing) and e.g. change diagram titles into your own language.
+- In Google Sheets, create an empty Google Sheet with the name: monitor.dailystats or monitor.dailystats.VIN (latter if vin=VIN is given as parameter).
+If you want nice diagrams, you can copy this [example Google Sheet](https://docs.google.com/spreadsheets/d/1WwdosLQ0ViTHct_kBSNddnd-H3IUc604_Tz-0dgYI9A/edit?usp=sharing) and e.g. change diagram titles into your own language.
-- Go to your spreadsheet and share it with the client_email inside service_account.json created above
+- Go to your Google Sheet and share it with the client_email inside service_account.json created above

 Usage:
 ```